-- 1. Nonprofit institutions must have adequate oversight by the governing board of directors. - 2.
-The institution must have a financial system with management controls in writing.
-For new sponsors these written policies must ensure: - a) Fiscal integrity and accountability for all funds and property received, held, and disbursed; - b) Integrity and accountability of all expenses incurred: - c) That all claims will be processed accurately, and in a timely manner; - d) That funds and property are safeguarded and used, and expenses incurred, for authorized Program purposes; and - e) That a system of safeguards and controls is in place to prevent and detect improper financial activities by employees.
+- Financial viability and financial management: - Institutions must document that participation will help ensure the delivery of benefits to otherwise unserved facilities or participants. - Institutions must demonstrate that they have the financial resources to operate the Program on a daily basis and adequate funds to withstand temporary interruptions in Program payments and/or fiscal claims. - Costs in the institution's budget must be necessary, reasonable, allowable, and appropriately documented. - Administrative capability: - Institutions must have an adequate number and type of qualified staff. - Sponsors must employ enough staff to meet the monitoring requirements (one full-time staff person for each 25-150 centers it sponsors) [7 CFR 226.16(b)(1)]. - Sponsors must have written policies and procedures that assign responsibilities and duties, and ensure compliance with civil rights requirements. - Program accountability: - Nonprofit institutions must have adequate oversight by the governing board of directors. - The institution must have a financial system with management controls in writing.
+For new sponsors these written policies must ensure: - Fiscal integrity and accountability for all funds and property received, held, and disbursed; - Integrity and accountability of all expenses incurred; - That all claims will be processed accurately, and in a timely manner: - That funds and property are safeguarded and used, and expenses incurred, for authorized Program purposes; and - That a system of safeguards and controls is in place to prevent and detect improper financial activities by employees.

-- 3. Institutions must maintain records to document compliance with Program requirements, including budgets, accounting records, approved budget amendments, and for sponsors, management plans. - 4.
-New sponsors must document in their management plan that they will: - a) Provide adequate and regular training of staff and sponsored centers; - b) Perform monitoring to ensure centers are appropriately operating the Program; and - c) Have a system in place to ensure that administrative costs funded from the Program do not exceed 15 percent of estimated or actual meal reimbursements. - 5.
-Independent centers and sponsored facilities must have practices in place to ensure that the meal service, recordkeeping, and other Program requirements are performed properly.
-These practices must be documented in the application of independent centers or the sponsor management plans and must document that centers will: - a) Provide meals that meet meal pattern requirements; - b) Comply with any licensing and health and safety requirements; - c) Have a food service that complies with applicable State and local health and sanitation requirements; - d) Comply with civil rights requirements; - e) Maintain complete and appropriate records on file; and - f) Claim reimbursement only for eligible meals.
+- Institutions must maintain records to document compliance with Program requirements, including budgets, accounting records, approved budget amendments, and for sponsors, management plans. - New sponsors must document in their management plan that they will: - Provide adequate and regular training of staff and sponsored centers; - Perform monitoring to ensure centers are appropriately operating the Program; and - Have a system in place to ensure that administrative costs funded from the Program do not exceed 15 percent of estimated or actual meal reimbursements. - Independent centers and sponsored facilities must have practices in place to ensure that the meal service, recordkeeping, and other Program requirements are performed properly.
+These practices must be documented in the application of independent centers or the sponsor management plans and must document that centers will: - Provide meals that meet meal pattern requirements; - Comply with any licensing and health and safety requirements; - Have a food service that complies with applicable State and local health and sanitation requirements; - Comply with civil rights requirements; - Maintain complete and appropriate records on file; and - Claim reimbursement only for eligible meals.